bytecodealliance/bytecodealliance.org/_posts/2024-12-17-wasmtime-portability.md

     Internet Explorer-specific APIs.
 This led to broken Websites for people using other browsers, and eventually forced other browsers to reverse engineer the non-standard APIs.
 The Web is still stuck with the resulting baggage and tech debt today.
-This is a big part of why we are so committed to open standards and refuse to add non-standard extensions to Wasmtime.
-Rather than deviating from the WebAssembly specification when we identify inconvenient constraints, we engage with the standards process to create solutions that the whole ecosystem can rely on.
+We must prevent this from happening to WebAssembly.
+Therefore we refuse the temptation to deviate from the WebAssembly specification.
+Instead, when we identify language-level constraints, we engage with the standards process to create solutions that the whole ecosystem can rely on.

 So what must Wasmtime, or any other Wasm runtime, have in order to run Wasm on a given platform?
 There are two fundamental operations that, no matter how they